Looking for some effective stability ball exercises to workout your core? Search no more, because they’re all here.

-Starting in push-up position with your feet resting on the Swiss ball, slowly bend your hips and bring your feet toward your chest.
+Starting in a push-up position with your feet resting on the Swiss ball, slowly bend your hips and bring your feet toward your chest.

 Pause for 1-2 seconds, then slowly straighten your legs to return to starting position.
-Do 8-12 reps depending your fitness level.
+Do 8-12 reps depending on your fitness level.
 Complete 2-3 sets.

 Stand with your back facing a wall, with a ball between your lower back and the wall.

 Place your feet about 2 feet in front of your body.
 Keeping your back in contact with the ball, contract your abs to squat down until your upper thighs are at least parallel to the floor.
 Hold for 1-2 seconds, then return back to the starting position.
 Repeat 10-15 times for 2-3 sets.

 20. High Knees